riboflavin/the-little-mongodb-book/en/mongodb.markdown

 Having said all of that, the first thing we ought to do is explain what is meant by NoSQL.
 It's a broad term that means different things to different people.
 Personally, I use it very broadly to mean a system that plays a part in the storage of data.
 Put another way, NoSQL (again, for me), is the belief that your persistence layer isn't necessarily the responsibility of a single system.
 Where relational database vendors have historically tried to position their software as a one-size-fits-all solution, NoSQL leans towards smaller units of responsibility where the best tool for a given job can be leveraged.
 So, your NoSQL stack might still leverage a relational database, say MySQL, but it'll also contain Redis as a persistence lookup for specific parts of the system as well as Hadoop for your intensive data processing.
 Put simply, NoSQL is about being open and aware of alternative, existing and additional patterns and tools for managing your data.

 You might be wondering where MongoDB fits into all of this.
 As a document-oriented database, Mongo is a more generalized NoSQL solution.
 It should be viewed as an alternative to relational databases.
-Like relational databases, it too can benefit from being paired with some of the more specialized NoSQL solutions.
+Like relational databases, it can benefit from being paired with some of the more specialized NoSQL solutions.
 MongoDB has advantages and drawbacks, which we'll cover in later parts of this book.

 As you may have noticed, we use the terms MongoDB and Mongo interchangeably.

-# Getting Started #
+\usetitlechapter{Getting Started}

 Most of this book will focus on core MongoDB functionality.
 We'll therefore rely on the MongoDB shell.
 While the shell is useful to learn as well as being a useful administrative tool, your code will use a MongoDB driver.

 This does bring up the first thing you should know about MongoDB: its drivers.
 MongoDB has a [number of official drivers](http://www.mongodb.org/display/DOCS/Drivers) for various languages.
 These drivers can be thought of as the various database drivers you are probably already familiar with.
 On top of these drivers, the development community has built more language/framework-specific libraries.
 For example, [NoRM](https://github.com/atheken/NoRM) is a C# library which implements LINQ, and [MongoMapper](https://github.com/jnunemaker/mongomapper) is a Ruby library which is ActiveRecord-friendly.
 Whether you choose to program directly against the core MongoDB drivers or some higher-level library is up to you.
 I point this out only because many people new to MongoDB are confused as to why there are both official drivers and community libraries - the former generally focuses on core communication/connectivity with MongoDB and the latter with more language- and framework-specific implementations.